foxssake/netfox/docs/netfox/tutorials/input-gathering-tips-and-tricks.md

-# Input gathering tips and trick
+# Input gathering tips and tricks

 In the [Responsive player movement] tutorial, we've seen a basic example on how to gather input.
 This tutorial will elaborate on how input gathering works